 - Unusual anatomical structures in the kidney: Renal cysts or a horseshoe kidney can make kidney stones more likely.
 It is called a "horseshoe kidney" when the lower ends of both kidneys are attached.

 - Family history: Some people have a family history of kidney stones.
-So it's probable that genes play a role, but the link may also come from having a similar lifestyle or other things in common.
+So genes are likely to play a role in those cases, but the link may also come from having a similar lifestyle or other things in common.

 - Citrate deficiency: Some substances in our urine act to keep crystals from forming, the main one being citrate (a citric acid salt).
 So it's easier for kidney stones to form if you have a citrate deficiency.
 A citrate deficiency might result from chronic diarrhea or a lack of potassium.
 But often, no particular cause is found.